Coral Savary knew she was going to Hell. She learned of that inevitable doom one summer night at the age of six.

 “Mama, please,” she grumbled.

 “I’ll take it Coral is familiar with the drug?”
 He said it as though choosing to ignore her presence.

-Her mother waved her hand at him.
 “Oh, of course.
 Costs an arm and a leg, but we always keep a few bottles around the house in case.”
 She licked her lips, her eyes darkening.
 A moment of silence stretched between them and then snapped.
 “That’s actually why we’re enrolling her.”

 The unprompted confession turned the principal’s eyebrows upward.
 “Pardon?”

 “I’d much prefer to keep homeschooling her, to be honest.
 But Kaiketsu keeps jacking their prices.
 So now I’ve got to get a job myself just to keep us above water.”